-Implementation Plan, Version 2.0 was written before the COVID-19 pandemic, and relates to data up to the 19 March 2020 data report.
-Version 2.1 will outline Adelaide Zero Project's responses to COVID-19 in further detail.
+Implementation Plan, Version 2.0 and 2.1 were written based on the 19 March 2020 data report, and as such neither version takes the effects of the COVID-19 pandemic into account.
+Version 2.2 will outline Adelaide Zero Project's responses to COVID-19 in further detail.
 Visit the Adelaide Zero Project Dashboard for the latest updates.